globalcoffeeplatform/Delta-DataWarehouse-Documentation/docs/source/explanation.rst

    **Exclusive minimum**: *0*

-Sum of coffee farm areas from producers in the sustainability program or supply chain (ha)
+Sum of coffee farm areas from producers in the sustainability program or supply chain (ha).

 Area under coffee production can also be triangulated with other pieces of data collected (e.g., trees planted per unit land (density rate) and/or total number of trees planted).